 Kura Oncology, Inc. (the "Company") has awarded to you (the "Participant") the number of restricted stock units specified and on the terms set forth below in consideration of your services (the "RSU Award").
-Your RSU Award is subject to all of the terms and conditions as set forth herein and in the Company's Amended and Restated 2014 Equity Incentive Plan (the "Plan") and the Award Agreement (the "Agreement") (the definition of which shall include any special terms and conditions for your country of residence and/or work set forth in the attached appendix (the "Appendix")), which are attached hereto and incorporated herein in their entirety.
+Your RSU Award is subject to all of the terms and conditions as set forth herein and in the Company's Amended and Restated 2014 Equity Incentive Plan (the "Plan") and the Award Agreement (the "Agreement"), which are attached hereto and incorporated herein in their entirety.
 Capitalized terms not explicitly defined herein but defined in the Plan or the Agreement shall have the meanings set forth in the Plan or the Agreement.

-Particip
+Participai nt:

-Date of
+Date of C Frant:

-Commenceme
+Vesting C Commenceme nt Date:

-Number or Restricted Stock Units/Shares:
+Number o of Restricted S Stock Units/Shares:

-Vesting Schedule: [].
-Notwithstanding the foregoing, vesting sl hall

-J terminate upon the Participant's termination n of Continuous Servi ce.
+Vesting S chedule: [Pl ETRADE or any successor system maintained by the Company for specific vesti contained in the Plan or in a separate agreement with the Company.] ng

-Issuanc e Schedule: One share of Common Stock will be issue Agreement. ed for each restricted stock unit which vests at the time set forth in Section 6 of the
+Issuance Schedule: One share of Common Stock will be issued Agreement. for each restricted stock unit which vests at the time set forth in Section 6 of the

-oant Acknowl and and agree t electronic acceptanc e or authentication in a form authorized by the Compa ny, you
+nt Acknowle d and agree th electronic acceptance or authentication in a form authorized by the Company, y ou

-• which are m ade a part of this document.
-Unless otherwise provided in the Plan, tice "), and the provisions of the Plan and the Agreement this Grant Notice and the Agreement (together, the " RSU ed by you and a duly authorized officer of the Company.
+• which are ma ade a part of this document.
+Unless otherwise p otice (the " Grant Notice "), and the provisions of the Plan and the Agreement, all provided in the Plan, this Grant Notice and the Agreement (together, the " RSU Awa ept in a writing signed by you and a duly authorized officer of the Company.

-• ard Agreement and the Prospectus.
-In the event of any terms of the Plan, the terms of the Plan shall control. conflict
+• Plan, the RSU Award Agreement and the Prospectus.
+In the event of any configer Prospectus and the terms of the Plan, the terms of the Plan shall control. ict

-• supersedes a previously g written agre all prior oral and written agreements, promises granted to you, (ii) any written employment ag s and/or representatio greement, offer letter, ch case that specifie In the Company regarding the acquisition of Common St ns on that subject with the exception of: (i) other equity severance agreement, written severance plan or policy, so the terms that should govern this RSU Award, and (quired by applicable law. awards or other
+• supersedes a previously ga written agree ll prior oral and written agreements, promises ranted to you, (ii) any written employment agi ling between you and the Company regarding the acquisition of Common Stock a and/or representations on that subject with the exception of: (i) other equity awareement, offer letter, severance agreement, written severance plan or policy, or oth case that specifies the terms that should govern this RSU Award, and (iii) any or is otherwise required by applicable law. rds her

-Kura O NCOLOGY, INC. P ARTICIPANT:
+Kura On cology, Inc. Participant:

 By:

-1 Signature Signature
+Signature Signature

 Title: Date:

 Date:

+Аттаснм ENTS: RS U Award Agreement, Amended and Restated 2 014 Equity Incentive Plan